mIRC-Scripters/mirckb/docs/source/events/on_keyup.rst

 On Keyup
 ========

-The ON KEYUP event is triggered when a key has been pressed, but subsequently released, inside of a custom {{mirc|custom windows|@window}}.
+The ON KEYUP event is triggered when a key has been pressed, but subsequently released, inside of a custom @window.

 This event fills the following identifiers: